-NCDA promotes efforts to support the Facilitating Career Development (FCD) Training Program and the NCDA trademarked Certified Career Service Provider (CCSP) credential nationwide.
-In particular, NCDA is involved in 1) Delivery of FCD Instructor Training; 2) Updating and distribution FCD Instruction Curriculum and other FCD related materials; and 3) Maintenance of a registry of qualified FCD Instructors and Master Trainers.
-The Facilitating Career Development curriculum was copyrighted by NCDA in 2000 and was revised most recently in 2017.
+NCDA supports career development training programs, managed by NCDA's Training and Education Council (TEC) to professionalize the career development field.
+NCDA's TEC supports: 1) the delivery of Instructor and Master Trainer Training; 2) the updates and distribution of training Curriculum and other related materials; and 3) maintenance of a registry of qualified Instructors and Master Trainers for each training program.
+The training programs include: Facilitating Career Development curriculum, first copyrighted by NCDA in 2000 and was most recently revised in 2023.
 This is the major curriculum used to train career services providers.
+Completers are eligible for the Certified Career Services Provider (CCSP) upon successful completion.

 In addition, NCDA also promotes efforts to support the School Career Development Advisor (SCDA) and associated NCDA trademarked Certified School Career Development Advisor (CSCDA) credential, as well as the Career Practitioner Supervision (CPS) and associated NCDA trademarked Certified Clinical Supervisor for Career Counseling (CCSCC) credential.
+The Offender Workforce Development Specialist (OWDS) Training Program is a corrections "adaptation" of the FCD Training Program, provided to those in the corrections system responsible for offender reentry in the workforce.
+Those completers are eligible for the CCSP.